 Some research has linked diet with the risk of developing Alzheimer's disease and other dementias.
 Little research currently exists on whether diet is effective in slowing the progress of dementia.
 However, what is clear is that a healthy diet is very important for everyone.
-It can help in preventing complications from other health problems.
+It can help prevent complications from other health problems.
 Eating too little or missing out on essential nutrients will reduce your resistance to illness and may also increase confusion.

 It is also important to maintain a healthy weight as you get older.
 Being overweight will affect your mobility and can also increase your risk of heart disease and diabetes.
-Most people need fewer calories as you get older - this is because the metabolism slows with age and people generally become less active.
+Most people need fewer calories as they get older - this is because our metabolism slows with age and people generally become less active.

-Diet is important in preventing constipation.
-It can cause discomfort and can also make you more confused.
+Diet is also important in preventing consitpation which can cause discomfort and worsen any symptoms of confusion.
 Foods rich in fibre, fruit and vegetables, plenty of liquids and physical activity will help to combat constipation.

 A healthy balanced diet reduces the risk of coronary heart disease, strokes, some cancers and diabetes.
 With multi infarct dementia, diet and lifestyle may play an important role in preventing further strokes.
-Multi infarct dementia, a type of vascular dementia, is when a series of small strokes or changes in the brain's blood supply may result in the death of brain tissue.
+Multi infarct dementia, is when a series of small strokes or changes in the brain's blood supply may result in the death of brain tissue.
+A healthy diet and lifestyle may play an important role in preventing further strokes.

-Vitamin E has been used as a treatment for people with Alzheimer's disease in the USA.1 However, there is not enough evidence to be sure whether Vitamin E has any benefit in the treatment of people with Alzheimer's disease.2 High doses of Vitamin E supplements may increase the risk of bleeding in people taking blood thinning drugs like warfarin or aspirin.
+Vitamin E has been used as a treatment for people with Alzheimer's disease in the USA.
+However, there is not enough evidence to be sure that Vitamin E has any benefit in the treatment of people with Alzheimer's disease.
+High doses of Vitamin E supplements may increase the risk of bleeding in people taking blood thinning drugs like warfarin or aspirin.
 It is important to check with your doctor before taking any vitamin supplements, as they may not be suitable for you.